Jesus pronounced a series of eight blessings on a certain kind of person (Matthew 5:1-12).

 I turn to God and I am satisfied but I am compelled to turn again and again.
 If there is a period of my life where I fail to seek him through prayer and his Word, I feel a dryness, and emptiness – a longing to return to His righteousness in all I say and do.

-Perhaps you have noticed how in the first four beatitudes how I have stood in need before God and reached certain conclusions about myself.
-The consciousness of what I have recognized about myself before God has caused me to hunger and thirst for His righteousness.
+Perhaps you have noticed in the first four beatitudes how I have stood in need before God and reached certain conclusions about myself.
+The awareness of what I have recognized about myself before God has caused me to hunger and thirst for His righteousness.

-I now lift my eyes out across the horizon of humanity and see people entirely different.
+I now lift my eyes out across the horizon of humanity and see people entirely differently than before.
 I see people with an eye of mercy.
 I see them now with these same spiritual needs before God.
 I see the multitudes as my savior did when “…he felt compassion for them because they were distressed and downcast like sheep without a shepherd.”
 (Matthew 9:36)

 Being a follower of Christ leaves no part of life unaffected.
 Recognition of my spiritual poverty has led to mercy for others; mourning over sin has led to purity of heart; meekness provides a disposition for peacemaking; my hunger and thirst for righteousness is so compelling that I am persecuted for that righteousness.